khimaros/ambit/docs/PROTOCOL.md

 Used only for sliders.
 Should use `"m":0` when male connector is on top or left, otherwise `"m":1`

 #### {"check":1}

+Sent as a keepalive.
+Possible device reduces power when not received for some time.

 ### DEVICE => HOST